sawuer/ramona-js/README.md

 # Ramona Js - simple javascript library for creating useful components
-This is first attempt to create my own Javascript library/framework.
+This is the first attempt to create my own Javascript library.
-This is a fairly simple library and a little bit dumb.
+It's little bit dumb for now.
 But soon it will become a powerful tool in the hands of the frontend developers.
-Or only in my hands...
+Or only in my hands... :)
 Now better use the others normal libs like Vue or React :)

 ## Getting Started